jina-ai/jina/docs/fundamentals/flow/client.md

 ````

 (specific-params)=
-### Specific parameters per Executor
+### Send specific parameters to each Executors

-You can pass specific parameters to each Executor by using the `executorname__paramname` syntax.
+You can send specific parameters to each Executor by using the `executorname__paramname` syntax.
 The Executor named `executorname` will receive the parameter `paramname` (without the `executorname__` in the key name)
 and none of the other Executors will receive it.